This post may contain affiliate links. Please see our Disclosure Policy for details

 The articles you’ve read all tell you to start by visualizing the finished room.
 They want you to imagine what your room will look like, document how you plan to use it, and create a decluttering plan from that.

 That strategy would be great if you could actually visualize the end result, but you can’t see past the big mess that’s staring you in the face.
-The only thing you can visualize is that you’ll never have enough time to even make a dent in the mess.
+The only thing you can visualize is that you’ll never have enough time to even make a dent let alone get it all done.

-Where to start is one of the biggest decluttering roadblocks we face and it’s completely understandable.
+Figuring out where to start is one of the biggest decluttering obstacles people face and it’s completely understandable.
 But you don’t need my agreement, you need to know where to start decluttering.

 Give yourself a break and let me help you.
 I have a plan to help you get started decluttering.